Universal Edit Button: History

 The concept was first conceived during the 2007 RecentChangesCamp in Montreal, Quebec.
-After the next RecentChangesCamp, coding began by Travis Derouin, Brion Vibber and other programmers, the button was officially launched on June 19, 2008.
+After the next RecentChangesCamp, coding began by Travis Derouin, Brooke Vibber and other programmers, the button was officially launched on June 19, 2008.

 Conversations on this idea started at RoCoCo (a RecentChangesCamp) in Montreal in 2007, and discussions continued on the AboutUs wiki.

 Description

 The Universal Editing Button (UEB) is intended to enable an internet user to quickly recognize when a website—such as a wiki—may be edited.
 According to the UEB's creators, "it is a convenience to web surfers who are already inclined to contribute, and an invitation to those who have yet to discover the thrill of building a common resource.
 As this kind of public editing becomes more commonplace, the button may become regarded as a badge of honor.
 It serves as an incentive to encourage companies and site developers to add publicly [sic]editable components to their sites, in order to have the UEB displayed for their sites."

 Tim Berners-Lee's initial vision for the web was a read-write medium.
 However, as the web matured, very few web sites offered users the ability to write or edit.
 The web became primarily a "read only" medium.
 In the 2000s, wikis spread the concept that the web could be editable.
 The success of Wikipedia, and the increasing utility of wikis like wikiHow, AboutUs.org, Wikivoyage and Wikia demonstrated the possibility that open editing could create usable information resources.